ncoderz/superenum/README.md

 @ncoderz/superenum provides an alternative that is:

-- 🚀 An extension of standard JavaScript object enums, fully-interoperable with JavaScript
+- 🚀 An extension of standard enums
 - ✨ Simple to use
 - 🔒 Type-safe
 - 💡 Full IDE autocompletion
-- 🔄 Iteration order guaranteed
+- 🔄 Iterable, iteration order guaranteed
 - ✅ Input validation
+- 🔄 key <--> value conversion
-- 🌐 Interoperable with standard JavaScript enums
+- 🌐 Interoperable with standard TypeScript and JavaScript enums
 - 🖥️ Works in NodeJS, Deno, Bun, or the browser
 - 📦 Has a very small code footprint (< 1kB minified + gzipped)